mui/material-ui/docs/pages/blog/introducing-connect.md

 ---
 title: 'Introducing Connect: a Figma plugin that exports Material UI code'
-description: Connect is perfect for designing and developing using the Material UI React library and Design Kit.
+description: Connect is a Figma plugin that lets you generate a theme from the Material UI for Figma Design Kit.
-date: 2024-04-13T00:00:00.000Z
+date: 2024-04-16T00:00:00.000Z
 authors: ['danilo-leal', 'DavidCnoops']
 tags: ['Connect', 'Material UI', 'Product']
 card: true
 ---

-A few years ago, we released the [Material UI Design Kit for Figma](/store/items/figma-react/).
-Since then, many designers who use it expressed how much faster their process would be if they could hand over production-ready code generated directly from the design software to developers using the Material UI React library.
+Ever since we released the [Material UI Design Kit for Figma](/store/items/figma-react/), designers continuously expressed how much faster and more efficient their experience collaborating with developers would be if they could hand over production-ready code generated directly from the design software that nicely integrates with a codebase using Material UI.

-That's why Connect, a Figma plugin, was developed and it's now [available now in beta](https://www.figma.com/community/plugin/1336346114713490235/connect)! 🎉
+That's why Connect, a Figma plugin, was developed and it's now [available now in beta](https://www.figma.com/community/plugin/1336346114713490235/connect)!

-Ultimately, the goal for the Design Kits is to increase the efficiency and speed of the entire team that is using Material UI, drawing designers and developers closer by facilitating the way new designs reach the codebase.
+Let's walkthough some of the available features.

 ## Theme customization

-Connect works from the [Design Kit's v5.16.0](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0) up as that was when it started to support Figma's local variables.
+Connect is compatible with [v5.16.0 and later versions of the Design Kit](https://github.com/mui/mui-design-kits/releases/tag/v5.16.0), because it relies on Figma's local variables.
-This feature has significantly matured the use of design tokens, which is something Material UI has been doing for a while with all of [its theming features](/material-ui/customization/theming/).
+This feature has significantly matured the use of design tokens, making it possible to more closely mirror [Material UI's theming features](/material-ui/customization/theming/).

 That means you can use Connect to generate code for any customized local variable and style included in the Design Kit.